jake-knerr/cogent/README.md

 #### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).
 External code cannot use the view's API to read or mutate a component's child elements.

 HTML elements can only be altered by the component that owns them, which is the closest parent component.
-To change internal structure, the component, not the view, must expose methods.
+To change the internal structure, the component, not the view, must expose methods.

 #### When application state changes, notifications and reactions to the change must flow downwards from parent to child components.